 What It Takes to Build a Game for the Metaverse

-The concept of the metaverse has evolved from a futuristic vision to a tangible opportunity for developers in 2025.
+The concept of metaverse game development has evolved from a futuristic vision to a tangible opportunity for game developers in 2025.
 But building a game for the metaverse isn’t the same as developing a standard multiplayer experience, it requires a different mindset, set of tools, and long-term thinking.
 In this article, we explore what makes a game truly metaverse-ready and what studios need to consider before jumping in.

 Understanding the Metaverse in 2025